 Is there a group rate?

-Yes, persons who work for the same firm can avail of special group rates for 10 or more or 20 or more employees.
+Yes, persons who work for the same firm can avail of special group rates for 10 or more employees.

 What are the opening hours?